AndreasZeijlon/AndreasZeijlon.github.io/index.md

 ### [Twidder](https://github.com/AndreasZeijlon/Twidder)

 This is a bad copy of Twitter.
 It's Twidder!
-You can write messages on a wall that your friends can see.
-Written using only JavaScript, CSS and HTML5.
+You can write messages on your wall and on your friends wall.
+Written using only JavaScript, CSS, HTML5 for frontend and python flask for backend.

 Source code [here](https://github.com/AndreasZeijlon/Twidder).